G-dH/advanced-alttab-window-switcher/README.md

 `Q`                       - Switch window filter mode - ALL / WS / MONITOR

 `;/~` (the key above Tab) - in Window mode - Sort windows by applications, each subsequent key press jumps to the first window of the next app
-                        - in App mode - Iterate over windows if selected application
+                          - in App mode - Iterate over windows of selected application

 `G`                       - Toggle sort by workspaces, when base filter is set to ALL